Conduct a Free South Carolina Probation Search: Record Lookup

 If someone on probation has absconded or violated the terms of their release, they may be listed on a city or county-wide fugitive list.
 Details of how to look up such lists are provided later in this article.

-Search South Carolina Probationers Using County Agencies
+Search for Details of Probationers Using County Agencies Throughout SC

 The state court’s Case Records Search platform is a useful way of finding information about probationers.3 The tool offers records for all counties in South Carolina and includes case records for criminal, civil and family cases.
 Members of the public can search this database for free.